flannon/puppet-iusrepo/README.md

 ## Reference

-This module barows heavily from yguenane/repoforge.
+This module barrows heavily from yguenane/repoforge.
 You can find yguenane/repoforge here, https://github.com/Mylezeem/puppet-repoforge.

 ## Limitations

-Currently enabled for RHEL and dirivatives only.
+Currently enabled for RHEL and derivatives only.